The Lamperti representation of real-valued self-similar Markov processes: Introduction

 \end{definition}

-The case $E=[0,\infty)$ was first investigated by Lamperti in \cite{Lamperti72} and has further been the object of many studies, see for instance \cite{Bertoin-Yor}-\cite{Carmona-Petit-Yor} and the reference therein.
-Here we summarize some of his main results.
-Let $T$ be the first hitting time of zero for $X$, i.e.,
+The case $E=[0,\infty)$ was first investigated by Lamperti in \cite{Lamperti72} and has further been the object of many studies, see, for instance, Bertoin and Yor \cite{Bertoin-Yor}, Carmona, Petit and Yor \cite{Carmona-Petit-Yor} and the reference therein.
+Here, we summarize some of his main results.
+Let $T$ be the first hitting time of zero for $X$, that is,